charanreddy-27/FeelWell/README.md

 FeelWell is here to make a positive difference in the lives of people worldwide.
 Thank you for exploring the platform and contributing to mental health awareness!

 ---

-## 📜 **Copyright Notice**
+### Final Thoughts

+I believe that everyone deserves to live a balanced, healthy life, and FeelWell is here to be a guiding light on that journey.
+Together, we can raise awareness and help reduce the stigma surrounding mental health.

 <p align="center" style="font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif; font-size: 18px; color: #4B4B4B;">
   © 2025 <strong>Charan Reddy</strong>.
 All rights reserved.
-Built with ❤️ for mental well-being.
 </p>

 <p align="center" style="font-family: 'Courier New', Courier, monospace; font-size: 16px; color: #8D8D8D;">
   Built with ❤️ for  <strong>mental well-being.</strong>
 </p>

----

-### Final Thoughts

-I believe that everyone deserves to live a balanced, healthy life, and FeelWell is here to be a guiding light on that journey.
-Together, we can raise awareness and help reduce the stigma surrounding mental health.